project-89/argos-sdk/README.md

 # Argos SDK

-The Argos SDK is a versatile tracking and analytics library that works seamlessly in both browser and server environments.
-It provides a unified API for tracking visits, presence, and custom events.
+The Argos SDK is a versatile tracking and analytics library designed to be environment-agnostic, providing seamless functionality in both browser and server environments.
+It offers a unified API for tracking visits, presence, impressions, and custom events.

 ## Features

-- 🌐 Environment-agnostic - works in both browser and server environments
+- 🌐 Environment-agnostic architecture
-- 🔄 Unified tracking API across environments
+- 🔄 Unified API across all environments
 - 🔒 Secure fingerprint-based identification
 - 📊 Real-time analytics and tracking
+- 🔑 Robust API key management
+- 🌍 Environment-specific optimizations
 - ⚛️ React hooks and components (browser only)
-- 🔑 API key management
-- 🚀 TypeScript support
+- 🚀 Full TypeScript support

 ## Installation